ruiying-ocean/Abil/docs/source/user-guide/hpc.rst

 To run abil on a HPC machine, first compile singularity from the terminal:

-First, cd to the singularity folder:
+First, change directory to the singularity folder:

 .. code-block::

-    cd ./Abil/examples/singularity/
+    cd ./Abil/singularity/

 If using apptainer (recommended):